holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. CPU and memory usage
 2. Load averages
 3. File system space on all the mount points
-4. Check SSH that it has not been restarted by anything other than Monit (potentially swapping the binary or its config).
-Of course if an attacker kills Monit or systemd immediately restarts it and we get Monit alert(s).
-We also get real-time logging hopefully to an [off-site syslog server](#vps-countermeasures-lack-of-visibility-web-server-log-management-initial-set-up).
-Ideally your off-site syslog server also has alerts set-up on particular log events.
-On top of that you should also have inactivity alerts set-up so that if your log files are not generating events that you expect, then you also receive alerts.
-Services like [Dead Mans Snitch](https://deadmanssnitch.com/) or packages like [Simple Event Correlator](https://simple-evcorr.github.io/) with Cron are good for this.
-On top of all that, if you have a file integrity checker that resides on another system that your host reveals no details of, and you have got it configured to check all the correct file check-sums, dates, permissions, etc, you are removing a lot of low hanging fruit for someone wanting to compromise your system.
+4. Check SSH such that it has not been restarted by anything other than Monit (potentially swapping the binary or its config).
+If an attacker kills Monit, or systemd immediately restarts it, we get Monit alert(s).
+We also get real-time logging, ideally to an [offsite syslog server](#vps-countermeasures-lack-of-visibility-web-server-log-management-initial-set-up).
+Your offsite syslog server also has alerts set up on particular log events.
+On top of that, you should also have inactivity alerts set-up so that if your log files are not generating events that you expect, then you also receive alerts.
+Services such as [Dead Man's Snitch](https://deadmanssnitch.com/), or packages such as [Simple Event Correlator](https://simple-evcorr.github.io/) with Cron are good for this.
+On top of all that, if you have a file integrity checker that resides on another system that your host reveals no details for, and you've got it configured to check all the correct file checksums, dates, permissions, etc., you are removing much of the of low hanging fruit for attackers seeking to compromise your system.
 5. Directory permissions, uid, gid and checksums.
 I believe the tools Monit uses to do these checks are part of Monit.

 #### Statistics Graphing {#vps-countermeasures-lack-of-visibility-statistics-graphing}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-This is where [collectd](https://collectd.org/) and [graphite](https://graphiteapp.org/) come to the party.
+This is where [collectd](https://collectd.org/) and [graphite](https://graphiteapp.org/) really shine.
 Both tools do one thing, do it well, and are independent of each other, but are often used together.

-Also check the related [Statistics Graphing](#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing) section in the countermeasures section of the Web Applications chapter, where we introduce statsd as the collector for application metrics.
+Check the related [Statistics Graphing](#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing) section in the countermeasures section of the Web Applications chapter, where we introduce statsd as the collector for application metrics.

-Collectd can be used to feed statistics to many consumers, including AWS CloudWatch via a [plugin](https://aws.amazon.com/blogs/aws/new-cloudwatch-plugin-for-collectd/), but using it with graphite (and ultimately [Grafana](https://grafana.com/), which can take inputs from a collection of [data sources](https://grafana.com/plugins?type=datasource), including graphite, Elasticsearch, [AWS CloudWatch](http://docs.grafana.org/features/datasources/cloudwatch/), and others) would provide a much [better solution](http://blog.takipi.com/graphite-vs-grafana-build-the-best-monitoring-architecture-for-your-application/).
+Collectd can be used to feed statistics to many consumers, including AWS CloudWatch via a [plugin](https://aws.amazon.com/blogs/aws/new-cloudwatch-plugin-for-collectd/), Using it with graphite (and ultimately [Grafana](https://grafana.com/), which can take inputs from a collection of [data sources](https://grafana.com/plugins?type=datasource), including graphite, Elasticsearch, [AWS CloudWatch](http://docs.grafana.org/features/datasources/cloudwatch/), and others) provides a much [better solution](http://blog.takipi.com/graphite-vs-grafana-build-the-best-monitoring-architecture-for-your-application/).

 ##### [Collectd](https://collectd.org/)

 "_Collectd is a daemon which collects system and application performance metrics_" at a configurable frequency.
 Almost everything in collectd is done with plugins.
 Most of the over 100 plugins are used to read statistics from the target system, but plugins are also used to define where to send those statistics, and in the case of distributed systems, read those statistics sent from collectd agents.
 Collectd is an agent based system metrics collection tool.
 An agent is deployed on every host that needs to be monitored.

 If you want to send statistics over the network, then the network plugin must be loaded. collectd is capable of [cryptographically signing or encrypting](https://collectd.org/wiki/index.php/Networking_introduction#Cryptographic_setup) the network traffic it transmits.
-Collectd is not a complete monitoring solution by it self.
+Collectd is not a complete monitoring solution by itself.

-The collectd daemon has no external dependencies and should run on any POSIX supporting system, such as Linux, Solaris, Max OS X, AIX, the BSDs, and probably many others.
+The collectd daemon has no external dependencies and should run on any POSIX-supported system, such as Linux, Solaris, Max OS X, AIX, the BSDs, and probably many others.

 ##### [Graphite](http://graphiteapp.org/)

-Graphite is a statistics storage and visualisation component which consists of:
+Graphite is a statistics storage and visualisation component, which consists of:

-* Carbon - A daemon that listens for time-series data and stores it.
+* Carbon - a daemon that listens for time-series data and stores it.
 Any data sent to Graphite is actually sent to Carbon.
 The protocols for data transfer that Carbon accepts and understands are:
   1. Plain text, which includes fields:
       1. The metric name
       2. Value of the statistic
-      3. Timestamp that the statistic was captured
+      3. Timestamp of when the statistic was captured
-  2. Pickle, because Graphite is written in Python, and Pickle serializers and de-serializers Python object structures.
-Pickle is good when you want to batch up large amounts of data and have the Carbon pickle receiver accept it
+  2. Pickle, because Graphite is written in Python, and Pickle serializes and de-serializes Python object structures.
+Pickle is good when you want to batch up large amounts of data and have the Carbon Pickle receiver accept it
   3. AMQP, which Carbon can use to listen to a message bus
-* Whisper - A simple database library for storing time-series data
+* Whisper - a simple database library for storing time series data
-* Graphite-web - A (Django) webapp that renders graphs on demand
+* Graphite-web - a (Django) webapp that renders graphs on demand

 Graphite has excellent [official](https://graphite.readthedocs.io/en/latest/) and [community](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-graphite-on-an-ubuntu-14-04-server) provided documentation.

 There are a large number of [tools](http://graphite.readthedocs.org/en/latest/tools.html) that can be integrated with graphite.

-Graphite can take [some work](https://kevinmccarthy.org/2013/07/18/10-things-i-learned-deploying-graphite/) to deploy, This can be made easier several ways.
-You could deploy it with your favourite configuration management tool, such as with an [ansible-graphite](https://github.com/dmichel1/ansible-graphite) playbook, or perhaps with one of the many collectd-graphite-docker type containers.
+Graphite can take [some work](https://kevinmccarthy.org/2013/07/18/10-things-i-learned-deploying-graphite/) to deploy, but this can be made easier several ways.
+You can deploy it with your favourite configuration management tool, such as with an [ansible-graphite](https://github.com/dmichel1/ansible-graphite) playbook, or perhaps with one of the many collectd-graphite-docker type containers.

-You can even do better than graphite by adding the likes of [Grafana]()
+You can do even better than graphite by adding the likes of [Grafana](https://grafana.com)

 ##### Assembling the Components

 Collectd can be used to send statistics locally or remotely.
-It can be setup as an agent and server, along with Graphite on a [single machine](https://www.digitalocean.com/community/tutorials/how-to-configure-collectd-to-gather-system-metrics-for-graphite-on-ubuntu-14-04).
+It can be set up as an agent and server, along with Graphite on a [single machine](https://www.digitalocean.com/community/tutorials/how-to-configure-collectd-to-gather-system-metrics-for-graphite-on-ubuntu-14-04).

-Another common deployment scenario which is more interesting is to have a collection of hosts (clients/agents) that all require statistics gathering from them, and a server that listens for the data coming from all of the clients/agents.
-Let us see [how this looks](https://pradyumnajoshi.blogspot.co.nz/2015/11/setting-up-collectd-based-monitoring.html):
+Another common and more intersting deployment scenario is to have a collection of hosts (clients/agents) that all require statistics gathering, and a server that listens for the data coming from all of the clients/agents.
+Let's see [how this looks](https://pradyumnajoshi.blogspot.co.nz/2015/11/setting-up-collectd-based-monitoring.html):

 1. graphing server (1)
     1. [install, configure](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-graphite-on-an-ubuntu-14-04-server), and run [graphite](https://graphite.readthedocs.io/en/latest/install.html)
-    2. Install collectd: If you are using a recent Ubuntu or Debian release, then more than likely you will be able to just install the distributions [`collectd`](https://packages.debian.org/stretch/collectd) (which depends on [`collectd-core`](https://packages.debian.org/stretch/collectd-core) which includes many plugins) and [`collectd-utils`](https://packages.debian.org/stretch/collectd-utils)
+    2. Install collectd: If you are using a recent Ubuntu or Debian release, more than likely you will be able to just install the distribution's [`collectd`](https://packages.debian.org/stretch/collectd) (which depends on [`collectd-core`](https://packages.debian.org/stretch/collectd-core) which includes many plugins) and [`collectd-utils`](https://packages.debian.org/stretch/collectd-utils)
     3. Configure collectd to use the following plugins, which will also require their own configuration:
       * Network (read, write)
       * [Write_Graphite](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) (write)